emtee40/fdroid-wiki/Repository-Management-Overhaul/Managing-trust-in-a-distributed-repo-store-experience.md

 * FOSS and privacy activists (Crypto-party, Free your Android, ...)
 * Word of mouth
 * Media coverage

-All these channels I take it are primarily informed by their own experiences/reviews of the Software and Services provided by F-Droid and maybe also by F-Droids official announcements.
-I think to keep this dynamic up F-Droid merely needs to stay true to it's core values.
+All these channels, I take it, are primarily informed by their own experiences/reviews of the Software and Services provided by F-Droid and maybe also by F-Droids official announcements.
+I think to keep this dynamic up F-Droid merely needs to stay true to its core values.
 (FOSS and privacy by design).

 ## Trust perception - up-/down-stream

-Since since FOSS software distribution is hardly a topic of broad interest, I'm assuming most users are not familiar with the terms up- and down-stream.
+Since FOSS software distribution is hardly a topic of broad interest, I'm assuming most users are not familiar with the terms up- and down-stream.
 These terms describe the two main roles in FOSS supply chains.
 Up-stream are the owners/authors/maintainers of a specific software project, who publish